 The exhaust fan in the poultry house mechanically seized due to lack of lubrication.
 An alarm system alerted the operator to the problem and a temporary fan was brought in before losing fowl.
 Total property damage covered was $3,500 plus an extra expense of $800.

-Electrical or Electronic
+Electrical or Electronic Equipment Breakdown

-Wiring and fibre optics running through farm machinery can break down due to a power surge or a single phasing event (that’s when the lights flicker or only some lights go out).
+Wiring and fibre optics running through farm equipment can break down due to a power surge or a single phasing event (that’s when the lights flicker or only some lights go out).
 Another cause for electrical breakdown is an arcing occurrence between wires.

 A severe voltage spike damaged the windings in a 50hp feed water pump motor.
 The motor could not be repaired due to the extensive electrical damage and was replaced.
 Total property damage covered was $5,575.